Malaria is a deadly disease carried by Anopheles mosquitoes.

 Malaria: Key facts

-PEOPLE TREATED FOR MALARIA BY MSF IN 2020
+MALARIA CASES TREATED BY MSF IN 2022

 Malaria is a parasitic infection transmitted from person to person by the bite of infected female Anopheles mosquitoes.